 - 3.1.
-The GMEC meets eleven (11) months of each year. - 3.1.1.
-There is no meeting during the month of July. - 3.1.2.
-GMEC meetings occur on the first Tuesday of the month from August June, from 3:30pm 5:00 pm. - 3.1.3.
-Attendees at each meeting of the GMEC includes at least one resident/fellow member from the MSM Resident Association. - 3.2.
+The GMEC meets eleven months of each year. - 3.1.1.
+No meeting is convened during the month of July. - 3.1.2.
+GMEC meetings occur on the first Tuesday of the month from August through June, from 3:30 pm to 5:00 pm. - 3.1.3.
+Attendees at each meeting of the GMEC include at least one (1) resident/fellow member from the MSM Resident Association. - 3.2.
 These meetings are designed to allow for the exchange of ideas, problem-solving, engagement among members, and updates on future planning initiatives.
-They are vital, and the expectation is that all will be in attendance unless an emergency requires otherwise. - 3.3.
-The GME Office on behalf of the GMEC maintains meeting agendas and minutes that document execution of all required GMEC functions and responsibilities. - 3.4.
+They are vital, and the expectation is that all members will be in attendance unless an emergency demands otherwise. - 3.3.
+On behalf of the GMEC, the GME Office maintains meeting agendas and minutes that document execution of all required GMEC functions and responsibilities. - 3.4.
 The GME Office is also responsible for planning and hosting the annual GMEC retreat.